Indian National Congress: Post-independence

 After Indian independence in 1947, the Indian National Congress became the dominant political party in the country.
+The long period of early dominance in the politics of the republic led to its political system sometimes being referred to as the "Congress System".
 In 1952, in the first general election held after Independence, the party swept to power in the national parliament and most state legislatures.
 It held power nationally until 1977 when it was defeated by the Janata coalition.
 It returned to power in 1980 and ruled until 1989 when it was once again defeated.
 The party formed the government in 1991 at the head of a coalition, as well as in 2004 and 2009 when it led the United Progressive Alliance.
 During this period the Congress remained centre-left in its social policies while steadily shifting from a socialist to a neoliberal economic outlook.
 The Party's rivals at state level have been national parties including the Bharatiya Janata Party (BJP), the Communist Party of India (Marxist) (CPIM), and various regional parties, such as the Telugu Desam Party, Trinamool Congress and Aam Aadmi Party.

 A post-partition successor to the party survived as the Pakistan National Congress, a party which represented the rights of religious minorities in the state.
 The party's support was strongest in the Bengali-speaking province of East Pakistan.
 After the Bangladeshi War of Independence, it became known as the Bangladeshi National Congress, but was dissolved in 1975 by the government.